22° Halo (Lunar Halo)

 Musk Ox

-photo © NTNU, Faculty of Natural Sciences / Flickr
+Dovrefjell National Park, photo © NTNU, Faculty of Natural Sciences / Flickr

-The Dovrefjell National Park is the only area of Norway where you can see the majestic musk ox: a large mammal of the caprinae family, known for its thick coat that reaches almost the ground and the characteristic odor of musk.
+The Dovrefjell National Park is the only area of Norway where you can see the majestic musk ox: a large mammal of the caprinae family, known for its thick coat that reaches almost the ground and the characteristic odour of musk.